 Use Case: Play ID: 1.0

-The basic Idea of the Game is that the player has fun while playing the Game
+The basic idea of the game is that the player has fun while playing the Game

 Use Case: Configure ID: 1.1

-In order to provide the best experience for the player while he plays the game, he can choose several different options.
-These options are: the screen resolution, the graphic details and change the volume to a level which is comfortable for the player.
+The user can choose several different options like the screen resolution, the graphic details, and the volume.

 Use Case: Fight ID: 1.2

-One of the Main Elements of the Game is the Fighting System.
-When one encounters Enemies the player has to fight and defeat them.
+One of the main elements of the game is the fighting system.
+When one encounters enemies the player has to fight and defeat them.
 The player can choose between a variety of weapons to achieve this task.
 These weapons both contain melee and range weapons, but also spells.

 Use Case: Do Quests ID: 1.3

-In order to progress in the game one has to gain Experience Points to do so the player has several options, one of them is to do quests.
+In order to progress in the game one has to gain experience points.
+To do so the player has several options, one of them is to do quests.
 Quests can be something simple like collecting herbs for an alchemist or something more complex like an investigation for a missing person.
-Quests are also divided in Main Quests and Side Quests.
-When de player does Main Quests he progresses in the story and can therefore finish the game.
-When completing a Side Quest the player can earn additional experience points and gold.
+Quests are also divided in main quests and side quests.
+When the player does main quests he progresses in the story and can therefore finish the game.
+When completing a side quest the player can earn additional experience points and gold.

 Use Case: Exploring ID: 1.4

-A Main aspect of our game is the open world environment.
+A main aspect of our game is the open world environment.
 The player is free to explore the environment and discover new things along the way.
 These things can be for example, a new item or a cave which can be explored.

 Use Case: Chat ID: 1.5

-The Use Case Chat describes that the player can talk to every NPC in the game.
-While talking to an NPC it can also happen, that the player can get a new Quest or just an important information.
-Of Corse not every person as to say something useful and so there are also many funny dialogues which just entertain the player.
+The use case Chat describes that the player can talk to every NPC in the game.
+While talking to an NPC it can also happen, that the player can get a new quest or just an important information.
+Of course not every person has to say something useful and so there are also many funny dialogues which just entertain the player.

 Use Case: Get Quests ID: 1.6